2022 Pre-Conference Events

 If you have been puzzled by your patients’ symptoms and have wondered how to plan their care or discuss the problem with them, their family, or other healthcare team members, this session is for you.
 A sound knowledge of brain and spine anatomy is essential for neuroscience nursing practice, and the 3D Anatomage program is invaluable in answering all your questions as we discuss stroke, trauma, and degenerative diseases.

 AANN is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
-All contact hours are subject to change as the Annual Meeting approaches.
+All CE contact hours are subject to change as the Annual Conference approaches.